tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

     {% include course_image.html url="http://petstore.swagger.io/" size="large" filename="swaggerui_execute" ext_print="png" ext_web="png" alt="Executing a sample Petstore request" caption="Executing a sample Petstore request" %}

-    Swagger UI submits the request and shows the [curl that was submitted](docapis_make_curl_call.html).
+    Swagger UI submits the request and shows the [curl](docapis_make_curl_call.html)  that was submitted.
 The Responses section shows the [response](docapis_doc_sample_responses_and_schema.html).
-(If you select JSON rather than XML in the "Response content type" drop-down box, the response's format will be JSON.)
+(If you select JSON rather than XML in the "Response content type" drop-down box, the response's format will be shown in JSON.)

     <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_response.png" alt="Response from Swagger Petstore get pet request" /></a>